Bosnian mujahideen: Relationship to the Bosnian Army

-ICTY found that there was one battalion-sized unit called El Mudžahid (El Mujahid).
+ICTY found that there was one battalion-sized unit called El Mudžahid.
 It was established on 13 August 1993, by the Bosnian Army, which decided to form a unit of foreign fighters in order to impose control over them as the number of the foreign volunteers started to increase.
 The El Mudžahid unit was initially attached to and supplied by the regular Army of the Republic of Bosnia and Herzegovina (ARBiH), even though they often operated independently as a special unit.